Minnale (TV series)

 Minnaley is a 2018-2020 Indian Tamil-language family soap opera starring Preethi Asrani and Shiv Sathish.
 The show replaced Thamarai and airs from Monday to Saturday from 6 August 2018 on Sun TV which is currently directed by K.J Thangapandiyan and produced by Radaan Mediaworks.
 The show ended on 31 March 2020 due to COVID-19 pandemic.

-It has completed 400 episodes on 10 December 2019 successfully.
+It completed 400 episodes on 10 December 2019.
 The series revolves around love in a family.

-COVID-19:Outbreak

-Due to COVID-19, Minnale and all Sun TV shows are on break.